 In 2014, he won the Text Prize for Children and Young Adults' Writing for his memoir How to be Happy which was published in 2015.
 David is also known for his award-winning theatrical work, including April's Fool, a verbatim play concerning illicit teenage drug use, published by Playlab Press, Under This Sky or 'The Logan Project' for Queensland Music Festival (the largest community arts project in the world) and The Voice in the Walls at Old Government House, Brisbane.
 In 2016, his new work St. Mary's in Exile premiered as part of the 2016 Queensland Theatre Company MainStage season.
 He recently closed The Power Within, a massive community arts project that he wrote and directed for Queensland Music Festival, 2017.

 David is the brain behind the popular blog Slow News Weekly.
 He also helps manage the massive Cheep Trill choir and the Common People Dance Project.
 David is also currently studying his doctorate.
 He continues to write theatre-in-education touring pieces of the Grin and Tonic Theatre Troupe.

-In 2014, David co-produced and co-wrote the critically acclaimed Hedonism's Second Album, premiering at La Boite Indie and published by Playlab Press.
-In the same year, he also directed Bald Heads and Blue Stars.
+David also co-produced and co-wrote the critically acclaimed Hedonism's Second Album, premiering at La Boite Indie and published by Playlab Press.

 David is also a professional editor and dramaturge, and is available for consultation.
 He has a Bachelor in Theatre Arts from USQ and a Masters in Creative Industries (Creative Writing) from QUT.
 In 2014 his achievements were recognised by the University of Southern Queensland, and he was awarded with Young Alumnus and Outstanding Alumnus of the Year.